 Be Direct With Requests for Help

 So, how do we work past these excuses?
 Start by reflecting on your communication with your sibling(s).
-Many primary caregivers mistakenly assume that implied requests or subtle hints regarding assistance should be sufficient for siblings to realize that they should step up.
+Many primary caregivers mistakenly assume that implied requests or subtle hints should be sufficient for siblings to realize that they should step up.
 Unfortunately, though, this is rarely effective.
-If you have a sibling who you feel is not contributing to Mom or Dad’s care, it’s important to consider if you have directly asked your sibling for help with caregiving and given them a chance to help.
+If you have a sibling who you feel is not contributing to Mom or Dad’s care, it’s important to consider if you have directly asked them for help with caregiving and given them a chance to participate.
 It can be very difficult for someone on the “outside” who has never cared for an elder before to understand and anticipate a caregiver’s or senior’s needs.
 Some uninvolved siblings complain that they don’t feel in the loop regarding their parents’ care, and this does happen.
 You don’t want to be the one who is indirectly hindering their involvement.
 In my opinion, a caregiver who never directly asks for help forfeits the right to complain about unaccommodating siblings.

 Surely, your brother or sister should be able to empathize with your frustrations and put two and two together to realize you can’t do this on your own.
 But, many siblings need a bit of a kick in the pants to act on it.
 This is where clarity, preparation and delivery are crucial.